nbbulbule/launchdock/README.md

   title="Google Calendar Embed"
 ></iframe>

-Save the file.
+#### Save the file.

-2. Google Tasks Integration
+### 2. Google Tasks Integration
 The "Tasks" tab provides a direct link to Google Tasks due to embedding limitations.

-Explanation of Tasks Embedding:
+#### Explanation of Tasks Embedding:

-Direct Embedding Limitations: Directly embedding the full, interactive Google Tasks interface (https://tasks.google.com/) into an <iframe> on external domains (like this application) is generally prevented by browser security policies (specifically, the X-Frame-Options or Content-Security-Policy headers set by Google).
+- Direct Embedding Limitations: Directly embedding the full, interactive Google Tasks interface (https://tasks.google.com/) into an <iframe> on external domains (like this application) is generally prevented by browser security policies (specifically, the X-Frame-- -- -Options or Content-Security-Policy headers set by Google).
 This is to prevent clickjacking and other security vulnerabilities.

-API for Full Control: For a truly integrated and interactive Google Tasks experience (e.g., showing task lists, adding/editing tasks directly within the app), you would need to utilize the Google Tasks API.
+- API for Full Control: For a truly integrated and interactive Google Tasks experience (e.g., showing task lists, adding/editing tasks directly within the app), you would need to utilize the Google Tasks API.
 This involves:

-Creating a project in the Google Cloud Platform.
+- Creating a project in the Google Cloud Platform.

-Enabling the Google Tasks API.
+- Enabling the Google Tasks API.

-Implementing OAuth 2.0 for user authentication and authorization.
+- Implementing OAuth 2.0 for user authentication and authorization.

-Writing Angular code to make API calls to fetch, create, update, and delete tasks, then rendering them dynamically in your component.
+- Writing Angular code to make API calls to fetch, create, update, and delete tasks, then rendering them dynamically in your component.
 This is a significantly more complex development task.

-Current Implementation:
+#### Current Implementation:

-The "Tasks" tab currently offers a convenient link to open Google Tasks in a new browser tab for quick access.
+- The "Tasks" tab currently offers a convenient link to open Google Tasks in a new browser tab for quick access.
 This avoids the security limitations of iframes.

 <a href="https://tasks.google.com/" target="_blank" class="google-action-button">Open Google Tasks</a>